 It is an outrage that South Australia has homeless people and unaffordable house while there are housing properties sitting empty.
 Similarly, in some areas we have empty shops and commercial premises which undermine the wealth and development of local communities.
 The tax system can be part of addressing this issue, but the current tax arrangements are counter-productive.

 In SACOSS’ submission to the State Tax Review we put forward the idea of an increased rate of land tax and council rates on land and buildings that were not being utlisied after a set period (perhaps two years).
 We acknowledged that the impacts needed to be modelled and details worked out, but the aim was to provide a disincentive to leave productive resources idle (as well as providing some extra revenue to government that would not need to be levied from more productive sources).
 But the current system is in fact worse than simply failing to provide a development incentive.
 Where a property is awaiting development the owners pay no land tax, but the moment they lodge a development application they are liable to pay land tax.
-This is a disincentive to investment and development, and is completely the wrong way around: there should be higher taxes for leaving property idle and potentially a tax concession for the period of development.
+This is a disincentive to investment and development, and is completely the wrong way around: there should be higher taxes for leaving property vacant and potentially a tax concession for the period of development.

 Since SACOSS first raised the prospect of a disused property tax for South Australia, the Victorian government has announced its intention to apply a 1% property tax on residential properties left vacant for more than 6 months in a calendar year.
 This tax was part of a housing affordability strategy and is designed to get more houses onto the rental market.
 There are a number of exemptions (for instance, for people travelling overseas, or living outside of Melbourne and needing a city property) and the implementation details are still being worked through, but this move in Victoria should make the South Australian government take a second look at the disused property tax proposal.